 1. Pecan Pie

 It's a Thanksgiving favorite, but it can sure do some damage.
 Pecans alone contain large amounts of healthy fats and fiber, but when they are mixed into a pie, it's a whole other story.
 Say hello to loads of sugar, butter and refined carbs, not to mention calories.
 One slice alone has 503 calories, 64 grams of carbs and 27 grams of fat.
 If you don't skip the pecan pie this year, maybe you'll at least reach for the smallest slice.
+For some healthy dessert options for your holiday table, check out 11 Healthy Thanksgiving Desserts.

 > Read more: 11 Healthy Thanksgiving Desserts